Banging Toolbox

 10. Can you use an angle grinder to sand?

 You can use an angle grinder for sanding if you have a grinding attachment for sanding wood, these attachments are great for fast sanding for great-looking rustic landscaping work.
-The ability to change and handle and corresponding wheels or accessories is the key to achieve a perfect sanding experience.

-A handheld grinder is a versatile type of sander that can help you with grinding and cutting metal or tile, polishing, and sanding, and sharpening various materials, at the same time.
+A handheld grinder is a versatile type of sander that can help you with grinding and cutting metal or tile, polishing, sanding, and sharpening various materials, at the same time.

-• Has a powerful motor and portable.
+• Operates on a powerful motor and is portable.

 • A course timber grinding wheel will give you the ability to very quickly carve and shape wood for a rustic finish.